cotocisternas/puppet-pgpool2/README.md

 # pgpool2 puppet module

-Puppet (3.x) module for setting up pgpool-II PostgreSQL clusters This is a fork of the unmaintained iksteen/puppet-pgpool2 module
+Puppet (3.x) module for setting up pgpool-II PostgreSQL clusters.

+This is a fork of the unmaintained iksteen/puppet-pgpool2 module.

 # Examples
 ```